 "Your storytelling is superb.
 You tackle difficult subjects with style and grace.
 I can see your books helping many young girls with real problems that they face in their lives today." - Judge, 24th Annual Writer's Digest Self-Published Book Awards

-As the day for report cards draws near, depression threatens to overwhelm Kim, and she makes secret preparations for committing suicide.
-What will it take for her to realize that getting a B isn’t the end of the world?
+With report cards coming out soon, anxiety threatens to overwhelm Kim, and she makes secret preparations to commit suicide if she doesn’t get straight A’s.
+Can a poet help her realize that a B isn’t the end of the world?